isomerpages/moe-guangyangsec/_parents/Sec 1 Registration 2026/Getting to School.md

 </table>
 <p>Students arriving from Braddell Road/ Bishan flyover should use the designated
 side gate into the school compound.
-Please note that this route includes an uncovered walkway, so students are advised to bring an umbrella during rainy weather.</p>
+Please note that this route includes an uncovered walkway.
+Students are advised to bring an umbrella during rainy weather.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Side_Gate2.png">